 What Wool Have You Used?

-The finished you get can be determined partially by the wool that you use.
+The finish you get can be determined partially by the wool that you use.
 If you use a fine or wool you will get a finer finish.
 Some wools are designed to look fuzzier which works really well if you’re creating a teddy bear or something similar.
 Some wools are rougher than others so they’re not going to end up with such a smooth finish.

 However, having said this from what I’ve seen a lot of the problems come down mostly to a poor technique.